-The City of Sydney (the City) seeks to minimise incidents of Graffiti on both public and private property by prompt removal, whilst providing legitimate avenues for the expression and dissemination of community information and art.
+The City of Sydney (the City) seeks to minimise the impact of graffiti incidents on public and private property through prompt removal, whilst providing legitimate avenues for the expression and dissemination of community information and artwork or street art.

-The purpose of the Graffiti Management Policy is to establish an effective and cost efficient Graffiti removal service in the City of Sydney local government area and to describe the framework for the display of art, posters and notices.
+The purpose of the Graffiti Management Policy is to establish an effective and cost-efficient graffiti removal service in the City of Sydney local government area and to outline the framework for the display of art, posters and community notices.